 Low Cost Vaccinations at Our Palmdale Animal Hospital

-At Palmdale Veterinary Hospital we offer a low cost vaccination clinic to make it easier to vaccinate your pet.
-We are open two days a week, on Tuesdays and Fridays.
-Tuesday our hours are from 1:00 pm to 7:30 pm and on Friday our hours are from 9:00 am to 11:30 am.
-Walk-in services are welcome with no appointment needed.
-We service our customers on a first come first serve basis so be sure to come early to get your pets properly vaccinated.
+At Palmdale Veterinary Hospital, we offer low cost vaccinations to make it easier to vaccinate your pet.
+We are available for vaccinations Monday – Saturday by appointment only.
 Below, we will take a look at the necessary vaccines for your puppy, dog, kitten, or cat to keep them well protected.

 There are a few vaccines that are considered the core vaccines and an absolute necessity for your dog and cat.
 These include canine parvovirus, distemper, and rabies, as well as canine hepatitis, feline leukemia, and Feline immunodeficiency virus (FIV).
 These are the most necessary shots to keep your pet protected.
 Many of these vaccines will be given to your puppy or kitten in a series of vaccines over a period of time in their first year of life, and then will require follow up booster shots intermittently throughout your dog or cat’s life.
 Many of these vaccines are required to be in compliance with California state law, and will be required for any pet services that you may subscribe to including boarding, pet daycare, or travel.
 In California, all dogs over 4 months must have a rabies vaccination, and no matter the age of the dog at the first rabies immunization, a second rabies shot needs to be scheduled after one year, and a rabies booster shot is required every three years following.